Sanssouci Picture Gallery: The gallery

 The gallery hall is magnificently designed with richly gilded ornaments on the slightly curved ceiling.
 The floor is laid out in matching colors with a rhombic pattern of white and yellow Italian marble.
 On the green walls, the framed paintings are laid out densely above and alongside each other in a Baroque style.

-Some of the works exhibited are Caravaggio's Increduility of St Thomas, Anthony van Dycks Pentecost, and Four Evangelists and Saint Hieronymus from the workshop of Peter Paul Rubens.
+Some of the works exhibited are Caravaggio's The Incredulity of Saint Thomas, Anthony van Dycks Pentecost, and Four Evangelists and Saint Hieronymus from the workshop of Peter Paul Rubens.

 Adjacent to the long gallery hall is the similarly richly arranged cabinet, where the paintings of smaller format are exhibited.